-CCI advocates for local administration of the human services and public health system in order to maximize the flexibility and responsiveness of the system to local needs, while ensuring efficient management and local control.
-CCI opposes any effort that centralization of these services.
+CCI advocates for local administration of the human services and public health system in order to maximize local flexibility and responsiveness of the system to local needs, while ensuring efficient management and local control.
+CCI opposes any effort at centralization of these services.

 CCI supports flexibility at the county level in providing programming and services to best meet local needs without shifting costs to counties and negatively impacting county government.
-CCI believes the state should fund mandated programs and ensure that one-time dollars (such as those available through the American Rescue Plan Act) are not used for on-going programs or costs.
+CCI believes the state should fully fund mandated programs and ensure that one-time dollars (such as those available through the American Rescue Plan Act) are not used for on-going programs or costs.
+Nor should funds be reallocated from established programs to support new initiatives.

 CCI supports county control of personnel matters consistent with applicable federal law.
-CCI supports immunity for social services personnel and social services delivery agencies and state support of defense and liability.
+CCI supports immunity for human services personnel and social services delivery agencies and state support of defense and liability.